 Heat moves around your home in various directions, and there are two main factors that affect the way that it’s dispersed.
 First, a difference in temperature works to drive heat from one place to another.
 The second factor that affects how air moves around the inside of your home is density.
-During winter months, warm air has a lower density and will therefore move outdoors where the air is colder and thus, with a higher density.
+During winter months, warm air has a lower density and will, therefore, move outdoors where the air is colder and thus, with a higher density.
 In the alternative ways, during summer months the warm, low-density air moves to the interior of the home, while that coveted cool air leaks outside.

-Now, with all this in mind we can begin to understand the purpose of insulation.
-Insulation is in place to deal with the movement of air, and works to keep the air you need in the right place at the right time.
+Now, with all this in mind, we can begin to understand the purpose of insulation.
+Insulation is in place to deal with the movement of air and works to keep the air you need in the right place at the right time.
 Insulation is necessary in places where air will escape from and this includes the walls, floors, roof and ceiling.
 Insulation is exceptionally important when it comes to your home’s energy efficiency.
 Therefore, if your home isn’t properly insulated, you’re actually using more energy which is not only bad for the environment but is also detrimental to your bills.

 Now that we have a better idea of how insulation works, let’s look at some energy efficient options!

 Cellulose is made using undistributed recycled newspapers as well as other types of recycled paper.
 If this paper is simply left in a landfill, it actually releases harmful greenhouses gases.
 Thus, using it for insulation is excellent in more than one way.
-There are three main forms of cellulose, and these are blown-in, sprayed and panel shaped.
+There are three main forms of cellulose, and these are blown-in, sprayed and panel-shaped.
 As with most insulations, this material can be used in walls, floors, roofs or ceilings, and it is easily accessible across Canada.

 Cellulose is exceptionally affordable.
 However, it should be mentioned that it can be quite difficult to install.
 Moreover, since this material is sensitive to humidity, it will be necessary to install a vapour barrier and an air-barrier.
-This material has an R value (which determines its insulation performance level) of 3.6 per inch, which means that it is a good thermal insulation product.
-Once it has been treated, it is resistant to flames, mold as well as corrosion.
+This material has an R-value (which determines its insulation performance level) of 3.6 per inch, which means that it is a good thermal insulation product.
+Once it has been treated, it is resistant to flames, mould as well as corrosion.
 It also has good soundproofing properties, so it’s perfect for apartment living!